suplendid/cifar10_ablation/README.md

 # cifar10_ablation
 vgg16 and resnet18 experiment in cifar10

+**preprocess: please make the following 3 folders

+    mkdir images
+    mkdir txt
+    mkdir models
+images save the evaluation figures models save the checkpoints txt save the state of a model

 there are 12 parameters in the code

     parser.add_argument("--model", default="vgg", type=str, help='model name(vgg or resnet)')